Giving Opportunities

 Expanding Discovery

-Our Division is committed to diversity in a myriad of ways, including supporting diverse investigators and conducting research among diverse older adults.
-We currently have a grant from NIH to annually provide mentorship and funding to 3-4 underrepresented investigators to conduct research in underrepresented populations of older adults focused on Alzheimer's disease.
-With additional funding, we could expand this program to include a focus on other topics aside from Alzheimer's disease that also affect diverse older adults and could include a broader range of investigators to fund important work related to diverse older adults.
+Our Division is committed to supporting investigators from various backgrounds and conducting research across multiple older adult populations.
+We currently have a grant from NIH (our AD-RCMAR) to annually provide mentorship and funding to 3-4 early-career investigators to conduct research in underrepresented populations of older adults focused on Alzheimer’s disease.
+With additional funding, we could expand this program to include a focus on other topics aside from Alzheimer’s disease that also disproportionately affect certain sociodemographic populations of older adults.
+Along with the research itself, it is important that we also learn how to best engage individuals not already represented in research, create solid relationships with local communities, and share the results of our research in the community in ways that are meaningful and easy to understand.

 Pilot Projects